IS2AI/SpeakingFaces/README.md

 9. face_recognition -> **pip install face_recognition**

 ## Data Acquisition
 FLIR T540 thermal camera (464×348 pixels, 24◦ FOV) and a Logitech C920 Pro HD web-camera (768×512 pixels, 78◦ FOV) with a built-in dual stereo microphone were used for data collection purpose.
 Each subject participated in two trials where each trial consisted of **two sessions**.
 In the **first session**, subjects were silent and still, with the operator capturing the **visual** and **thermal** video streams through the procession of nine collection angles.
 The **second session** consisted of the subject reading a series of commands as presented one-by-one on the video screens, as the **visual**, **thermal** and **audio** data was collected from the same nine camera positions.
+### Data recording for the first session:
+1. Launch the MATLAB and start the global ROS node via MATLAB's terminal: **rosinit**
+2. Open **/record_matlab/record_only_video.m** and initialize the following parameters:
+- sub_id: a subject ID
+- trial_id: a trial ID
+- numOfPosit: a total number of positions
+- numOfFrames: a total number of frames per position
+- pauseBtwPos: a pause necessary for moving from one position to another (sec)
+- path: a path to save recorded video files
+3. Run **/record_matlab/record_only_video.m**
+### Data recording for the second session:
+1. Launch the MATLAB and start the global ROS node via MATLAB's terminal: **rosinit**
+2. Open **/record_matlab/record_audio_video.m** and initialize the following parameters:
+- sub_id: a subject ID
+- trial_id: a trial ID
+- numOfPosit: a total number of positions
+- fpc: a total number of frames necessary for reading one character
+- pauseBtwPos: a pause necessary for moving from one position to another (sec)
+- path: a path to save recorded audio and video files
+3. Run **/record_matlab/record_audio_video.m**

 <img src="https://raw.githubusercontent.com/IS2AI/SpeakingFaces/master/figures/nine_positions_v5.png" width="600">